DimaJoyti/go-coffee/docs/PHASE_2_3_CICD_ENHANCEMENT_PLAN.md

 4. **Implement Deployment Strategies** - Add blue-green and canary deployments
 5. **Optimize and Iterate** - Continuous improvement based on metrics

-Phase 2.3 will establish a world-class CI/CD pipeline that enables rapid, secure, and reliable delivery of the Go Coffee platform!
+2.3 will establish a world-class CI/CD pipeline that enables rapid, secure, and reliable delivery of the Go Coffee platform!